Claw toes

 Recovery

 Rehabilitation focuses on pain reduction, preventing further curvature and improving walking comfort.
-By relieving pressure, providing proper support and performing exercises, symptoms can decrease and the functionality of the toes is maintained as much as possible.
+By relieving pressure, providing proper support and doing exercises, symptoms can decrease and the functionality of the toes is maintained as much as possible.